ProxyBO: Accelerating Neural Architecture Search via Bayesian Optimization with Zero-cost Proxies: Preliminary

 \subsection{Zero-cost Proxy}

 Different from the low-cost proxies~\cite{zhou2020econas} which require less training resources, zero-cost proxies are a type of proxies that can be computed at initialization.
 The initial design goal of zero-cost proxies is to better direct exploration in existing NAS algorithms without the expensive training costs.
+Recent researches~\cite{abdelfattah2020zero,krishnakumar2022bench} show that a certain combination of proxies work better than single ones but proxies perform quite differently across different tasks.
+To ensure safe use of proxies, we consider multiple proxies so that at least one is likely to be helpful.
 In the following, we describe three metrics with their properties used in our proposed method.

-\texttt{snip}~\cite{lee2018snip} is a saliency metric that is originally proposed to prune model parameters at initialization.
-The metric approximates the loss change when a certain parameter is removed.
-The formulation is as follows,